SuVaKuTt/aeki/README.md

 Interactive map view that displays areas as rectangular boxes on a floor plan image.
 Users can select multiple areas simultaneously to visualize their locations on the map.

 **Features:**
+- Sidebar with two sections:
+  - **Section 1: Areas** - Lists all available areas (Area1, Area2, Area3, etc.) with coordinate keys
+  - **Section 2: ColorDesc** - Lists all unique color descriptions for filtering
 - Area selection with multi-select capability (toggle on/off)
+- ColorDesc filtering - select a colorDesc to show all areas containing items with that color description
 - Visual representation of areas as rectangular boxes on the map
 - Area boxes positioned using coordinates from `coordinates.json`
 - Automatic mapping between area names (Area1-7) and coordinate keys (ABCD, EFGHi, etc.)
 - Sidebar displays area names with coordinate keys: "Area1 (ABCD)" format
+- **Info Area** - Right-side panel showing detailed information about active areas:
+  - Displays key ranges in format "A1-23", "B4-19", "C5-17" (first number - count)
+  - Handles continuous ranges and gaps (e.g., "C5-14" and "C16-17" shown separately)
+  - Supports single-letter keys (A1, B2) and multi-letter keys (AB1, AC22)
+  - Shows total count of keys per area
+  - In Area mode: displays all keys for selected areas, plus colorDesc summary at the end
+  - In ColorDesc mode: filters keys by selected colorDesc, shows only matching keys
+  - Header updates dynamically: "Area Info" (Area mode) or "Area Info, Lighting" (ColorDesc mode)
 - Responsive design - boxes scale with image resize
 - Support for area labels (text display in boxes)
 - Wide sidebar (250px) to prevent text wrapping